DevOpTester/cpp/README.md

 https://github.com/philsquared/Catch
 I have currently abandoned it in favor of Google Test for jUnit xml output compatability (https://github.com/google/googletest/blob/master/googletest/docs/Primer.md)

-Also checkout the branch `CppUnit` for testing out using that framework instead.

 ##CURRENT MASTER BUILD INSTRUCTIONS:
 ```
 cd src/